lxvm/AutoBZ.jl/README.md

 ## Research and citation

-If you use AutoBZ.jl in your software or published research works, please cite one, or, all of the following.
+If you use AutoBZ.jl in your software or published research works, please cite our JOSS paper in addition to one or both of the following.
 Citations help to encourage the development and maintenance of open-source scientific software.
 - Our JOSS paper for this repository: [AutoBZ.jl: Automatic, adaptive Brillouin zone integration of response functions using Wannier interpolation](https://doi.org/10.21105/joss.07080).
 - Our preprint on optical conductivity integration: [High-order and adaptive